-Requirements for Selection of Cooperating and Mentor Teachers
+Requirements for Selection of Cooperating Teachers

-Cooperating and mentor teachers should be fully licensed in the teaching area and have prior experience teaching the subject and level where the candidate is placed.
-Cooperating and mentor teachers should be willing to allow the candidate to complete required activities whenever possible.
-Activities checklists for each clinical experience are provided for both the candidate and the cooperating teacher.
+Cooperating teachers should be fully licensed in the teaching area and have prior experience teaching the subject and level where the candidate is placed.
+Cooperating teachers should be willing to allow the candidate to complete required activities whenever possible.
+Activities checklists for each field experience are provided for both the candidate and the cooperating teacher.